 There are only four times a year when we really take the time to celebrate our military heroes, wave our flags, wear red, white and blue, and celebrate being an American — Memorial Day, the Fourth of July, Veterans Day and Labor Day (which is actually celebrated for laborers not related to military service).

 Veterans are heroes and many have special benefits in treatment as they have a duty and the courage to save our country.
-One great one is that they can get a special home care.
+One great one is that they can get a special home care and various university options, there are even specific plans like military financial aid services and similar to help enroll our veterans into the education system as seamless as possible, of course it’s not a perfect system but we try our best.
 With home care assistance we can provide home care to veterans and surviving spouses so they can remain where they want to be in their home, you can visit us online to see our aid for dementia patients as it is one of the most common disorders among veterans.
 There is also a pension paid to wartime veterans with a non service connected disability on their surviving spouses who require help with daily living.

 How do you define a veteran to your children?
 Do you do something special to honor the day?